antimof/UxPlay/README.md

 **-vs 0** suppresses display of streamed video, but plays  streamed audio.
 (The client's screen is still mirrored at a reduced rate of 1 frame per second,  but is not rendered or displayed.)

+**-as _audiosink_** chooses the GStreamer audiosink, instead of letting autoaudiosink pick it for you.
+Some audiosink choices are:  pulsesink, alsasink, osssink, oss4sink, and osxaudiosink (for macOS).
+Using quotes "..." might allow some parameters to be included with the audiosink name.
+   (Some choices of audiosink might not work on your system.)

+**-as 0** or **-a**  suppresses playing of streamed audio, but displays streamed video.

 **-t _timeout_**  will cause the server to relaunch (without stopping uxplay) if no connections have been present during the previous _timeout_ seconds.
 (You may wish to use this  because the Server may not be visible to  new Clients that were inactive when the Server was launched, and an idle Bonjour